johanhedin/sdrx/README.md

 is used for development.
 The program may be incompatible with other RTL dongles and less powerfull Raspberry Pi models.
 YMMV.

-Support for Airspy R2 and Airspy Mini is worked on.
+Support for Airspy R2 and Airspy Mini is being worked on.

 Build requirements